1938 American Karakoram expedition to K2: Team members

 Bob Bates was a friend of Houston's and a fellow student at Harvard – he had twice been mountaineering in Alaska.
 Richard Burdsall had successfully climbed Mount Gongga in Sichuan, China.
 Bill House had been with Wiessner on the first ascent of Mount Waddington in British Columbia.
 Paul Petzoldt was a very experienced mountain guide and rock climber in Wyoming's Tetons.
 Unlike the others who were ivy League graduates, Petzoldt had not been to college.
-Norman Streatfeild was a British army officer based in India who had been transport officer on a French Karakoram expedition.
+Norman Streatfeild was a British army officer based in India who had been a transport officer on a French Karakoram expedition.
 He was not a highly experienced mountaineer but was good at organising the porters and at deploying the equipment.

 Equipment

 They had to experiment with what food to take, eventually deciding on 50 lb of pemmican, beloved of polar explorers.
 It was not yet known that pemmican is far too fatty for high altitudes.
 They chose hard biscuits that did not soften when moist.
 Dried fruit and vegetables were beginning to be available and they took cereal along with powdered milk.

 Boots were leather with hobnails, specially made for them in England.
 Climbing ropes were manila and hemp – no nylon.
-The design of the ice ax was for a long wooden shaft with a steelhead forming a pick and adze.
+The design of the ice ax was for a long wooden shaft with a steel head forming a pick and adze.
 Following the British example, and unlike Wiessner's expedition next year, they took very little technical climbing equipment – only ten pitons were thought sufficient.
 Petzoldt favoured modern devices but his professional climbing experience was not considered to be in his favor.
 Because he could not afford the trip, Petzoldt had been funded by another AAC member but he felt forced to spend some of his limited funds by secretly purchasing fifty pitons while he passed through Paris.